appacademy/job-search-guide/weeks/01/Weekend/weekend_overview.md

 ## Weekend's Learning Goals:

-- [ ] Explain the steps of Djikstra shortest-path algorithm.
+- Explain the steps of Djikstra shortest-path algorithm.
-- [ ] What is the time complexity of Djikstra's algorithm?
+- What is the time complexity of Djikstra's algorithm?
-- [ ] What is a _datagram_?
+- What is a _datagram_?
-- [ ] What are the benefits of UDP over TCP?
+- What are the benefits of UDP over TCP?
 What are the shortcomings?
-- [ ] What is the risk we face when using `==` vs `===`?
+- What is the risk we face when using `==` vs `===`?
-- [ ] _When_ is the value of `this` evaluated?
+- _When_ is the value of `this` evaluated?
-- [ ] How does `use strict` affect the value of `this`?
+- How does `use strict` affect the value of `this`?
-- [ ] Without `use strict`, what is the value of `this` inside a named or anonymous function?
+- Without `use strict`, what is the value of `this` inside a named or anonymous function?
-- [ ] What is the value of `this` in method style syntax?
+- What is the value of `this` in method style syntax?

 # 🚨 Study for then Weekly Assesment 🚨
 <!-- Todo: Figure out hackerrank thing -->
 Welcome to the end of Week 1!
-The next step is to double down on what you've learned, and prepare for the HackerRank test that will be sent to your email address.
+The next step is to double down on what you've learned, and prepare for the HackerRank test that will be the last task of this section.

 ## Practice

 **The learning goals are designed so that they can be used as Flash Card questions.
-Practice for at least 30 minutes today.**
+Practice for at least 30 minutes each day.**

 ### Besides Reviewing your flash cards it is also important to keep your algorithm and whiteboarding skills sharp.
 * Do 1 Leetcode or Hackerrank Problem